degencap777/spraoiAI/src/articles/startups-are-a-great-way-to-start-off/index.md

 ---
 datePublished: 2018-12-08
 dateModified: 2018-12-08
-title: Startups Are a Great Way to Start Off
+title: Startups are a Great Way to Start Off
 author: nora-hristova
 description: >-
   Startups can help you jump start your career.
 Learn what makes the startup